alanwatsonforster/glass/src/glass/groundunitdata/SAMs.md

 ### Missiles

-- According to WIkipedia, the SA-4A is the 9M8/9M8M and the SA-4B is the 9M8M1/9M8M2.
+- According to Wikipedia, the SA-4A is the 9M8/9M8M and the SA-4B is the 9M8M1/9M8M2.
 Puma assigns A/B to these latter two.
 I'm going to assume the 9M8 is similar to the 9M8M1

 # SA-7